Rockies vs. Mets Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 37 hits with eight doubles, a triple, three home runs, 18 walks and 14 RBI.
-He's also stolen three bases.
+- Brandon Nimmo has eight doubles, a triple, three home runs, 18 walks and 14 RBI (39 total hits).
+He has swiped three bases.

-- Nimmo enters this game looking to extend his three-game hit streak.
-In his last five games he is batting .250 with two doubles, a home run, a walk and an RBI.
+- Nimmo heads into this game looking to extend his four-game hit streak.
+During his last five outings he is batting .300 with two doubles, a home run, a walk and an RBI.

 Nimmo Recent Games